swedenconnect/technical-framework/Identity Binding.md

 - The user must accept the terms of use and consent to creation of a private storage area that belongs to the user.

-**Note:** If the above steps uniquely corresponds to exactly one record in the Swedish population register, the binding `http://id.swedenconnect.se/id-binding/process/populationregister` ([3.1](#population-register)) will be created, but, if the birth date and name information from the eIDAS assertion matches more than one record from the population register, other processes (as described below) need to be applied for a binding to be completed.
+**Note:** If the above steps uniquely corresponds to exactly one record in the Swedish population register, the binding `http://id.swedenconnect.se/id-binding/process/populationregister` ([3.1](#population-register)) will be created, but, if the birthdate and name information from the eIDAS assertion matches more than one record from the population register, other processes (as described below) need to be applied for a binding to be completed.

 <a name="population-register"></a>
 ### 3.1.
 Unique Record in the Population Register